 Gonorrhea is a sexually transmitted disease (STD).
-It is also called “the clap,” You may have gonorrhea without any symptoms.
-Furthermore, symptoms in women are different than in men, so if you think you may have caught the gonorrhea infection, it is best to consult a doctor.
-Prompt treatment helps prevent complications.
-Gonorrhea is very common these days around 1.14 million gonorrhea infections are reported in the United States annually.
+You may have gonorrhea without any symptoms.
+Furthermore, symptoms in women are different than in men, so if you think you may have caught this infection, it is best to consult a doctor.
+Immediate treatment helps prevent the severity of the infection.
+Gonorrhea is very common these days.
+Around 1.14 million gonorrhea infections are reported in the United States per year.
 Most infections are reported in the age group of 15 to 24.

 What is gonorrhea?

 Gonorrhea is a bacterial infection.
-Unprotected intercourse can cause the bacteria to enter your body through the anus, vagina, penis or mouth.
-You can also contract gonorrhea by sharing sex toys that haven’t been washed.
-A pregnant woman who has gonorrhea can pass it to her baby during birth.
+Unprotected sex can cause bacteria to enter your body through the anus, vagina, penis, or mouth.
+You can also contract this infection by sharing sex toys that haven’t been washed.
+A pregnant woman with gonorrhea can pass it to her baby during birth.

 What causes gonorrhea?

 Neisseria gonorrhoeae causes gonorrhea, a sexually transmitted infection (STI).

 How to cure gonorrhea without going to the doctor?

 Gonorrhea cannot be cured using home remedies.
 To cure gonorrhea, treatment with antibiotics is required.
 However, if you cannot see your doctor and have symptoms of this infection or have tested positive, you can start treatment at home by discussing it with one of our online doctors.
 Our doctors can suggest antibiotics for gonorrhea, which will help cure your infection.

 Why home remedies are not effective in gonorrhea?